A City in the Clouds

 Han didn’t miss Lando’s flirtatious glance-and he didn’t like it, either.
 “We don’t plan on staying that long,” he said brusquely.

 Lando chuckled, and led them from the veranda.
 They approached the dining hall with its massive closed doors and, as they paused in front of them, Chewbacca lifted his head and sniffed the air curiously.
-He turned and barked ugrently at Han.
+He turned and barked urgently at Han.

 “Not now, Chewie,” Han reproved, turning to Calrissian.